 A new organisational structure with a full suite of new role profiles and job descriptions, followed by a large recruitment campaign to fill vacant posts.

 Data quality improved significantly.
 At the start of the project, only 47% of the council’s spend was reflected on the contracts register; this is now at 76% and climbing.

 The service is significantly more attuned to organisational priorities – and pace, productivity and collaboration have increased as a result.
 As an example, although the council is far from the first to achieve Living Wage accreditation, it is now the organisation that moved from application to accreditation in the shortest time.

 Stakeholder feedback and customer satisfaction drastically improved.
 Stakeholders who were previously critics of the service are now advocates, and we are implementing formal measures of this as part of a new performance framework.

 Employee engagement has more than doubled – from 38% to 77% overall, and from 37% to 80% of staff saying their role gives them a sense of personal achievement.

 Improved quality and a clear service offer so compelling that services are ‘opting in’ to it – other business areas are now choosing to pay to have the central commercial team manage contracts on their behalf.

-Human Engine is a Financial Times top-ranked management consultancy with specialisms in strategy, people and performance.
+Human Engine is a Financial Times top-ranked management consultancy with specialisms in strategy, change, digital, commercial and projects.

-It was founded by a group of former local government officers who think the public sector deserves better than it gets from traditional consulting firms – more human, more personal and more knowledgeable of the reality of delivering modern public services.
+It was founded in 2018 with a belief that the public sector deserves better than it gets from traditional consulting firms – more human, more personal and more knowledgeable of the reality of delivering modern public services.

-We have worked with dozens of public sector organisations to help transform their strategies, operations and cultures to be more agile, commercial and entrepreneurial in order to achieve financial sustainability and improved outcomes for local people and communities.
+We have worked with dozens of public sector organisations to help transform their strategies, operations and cultures to be more agile, commercial and entrepreneurial in order to achieve financial sustainability and improved outcomes for customers and communities.